-- In the Developing Human block of the preclinical curriculum, a lecture entitled "Nutrition for Wellness" includes discussion of a healthy diet including plant-based proteins, but did not specify any environmental benefits of such a diet. - The Transition to Residency lecture on Climate Change and Human Health has one slide on promoting a plant-based diet, and a bullet point describing that there are co-benefits for cardiovascular health and the environment.
+Score explanation: • In the Developing Human block of the preclinical curriculum, a lecture entitled "Nutrition for Wellness" includes discussion of a healthy diet including plant-based proteins, but did not specify any environmental benefits of such a diet.
+2 • In the Hormones and Digestion block of the preclinical curriculum, a lecture entitled "Sustainable Diets for Health" discusses the planetary health diet and its health and environmental benefits. - The Transition to Residency lecture on Climate Change and Human Health has one slide on promoting a plant-based diet, and a bullet point describing that there are co-benefits for cardiovascular health and the environment.
 There is an attached figure showing the carbon footprint for various food items (types of meat, eggs, plants, etc.). - The Climate Change and Human Health elective includes an intensive exploration of the planetary health diet and the impact of food production on planetary resources.
 1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 points) This topic was not covered.
+(0 points) Score Assigned: